 Stay at home parenting is one of the hardest and most rewarding things one can do.
+During a pandemic, taking care of a child and working is even more difficult.
 This article will share a day in the life of two stay at home parents who also work on a side business.

 The purpose of this article is to:

 - Help folks realize that working from home and taking care of a child is not as easy as you might think.
 It’s actually much easier to drop your kid off at daycare.

 - Discuss ways to be a better parent and more efficient producer while at home.